Waikato Institute of Technology: Origins, 1916-1968

+Waikato Technical Institute, 1968-2021

 After several decades of operation, further courses for apprentice training, and technician training in courses such as Motor Engineering and Draughting were introduced over several years from 1949 to the mid-1950s.
 The pivotal point in history, however, came in 1968, where the college split into two different institutions: Waikato Technical Institute, and Fraser High School.
 Both institutions began operating on the same site, providing secondary and tertiary technical training, with a concrete wall dividing the two schools.
 Waikato Technical Institute's first classes began on 12 February that year, with a total staff of 40, including 30 full-time tutors working for the institute, and 2000 students enrolling in the first months of operation.

 After two years of co-existence between the two institutions, government policy at the time led to Wintec House being allocated wholly to Waikato Technical Institute, with Fraser High School relocating to Ellicott Road in 1970, where it still operates to this day.
 As the years went by, the Institute saw continued growth, and expanded the range of courses it offered, such as the introduction of Horticulture courses at the Hamilton Gardens in 1985, and Business Management and Building Trades courses being offered around this same time.
 This expansion led to the Institute being renamed The Waikato Polytechnic in 1987, aligning it with other NZ tertiary institutions of the time.

 Government reforms in the 1990s also saw the institute become a body corporate with a Chief Executive and Council, which changed the way in which property title ownership was handled by the institute.
 Perhaps unsurprisingly, this led to more campuses being established in the area, with satellite campuses opening in Te Kūiti and Thames, as well as land being purchased on Avalon Drive to establish Wintec Rotokauri (then known as the Avalon Campus) - a campus aimed at trades, sports, and hospitality training.
 Alongside the government reforms and campus expansion, changes in employment needs led to the development of multiple degrees by the institute, with the first of many – a Bachelor of Business – being offered in 1992.
 The first postgraduate qualification came later in 2000, with the offer of the Post Graduate Diploma in Nursing.